nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Notice:**

 > date/time formats like 8:00 or 2023/4/1 are not accepted.
 The format should be strictly	`two digits`:`two digits`	(08:00 and 2023/04/01 in this case).
+>
+> the app will omit possible negative recurring time that users might input and consider the current event non-recurring.

 Expected outcome: